Techtonica/curriculum/react-express.js/react-expressjs.md

 In the development phase, the React app is running on port 3000 with the help of a create-react-app and nodejs API running on port 5000.

 There should be some interaction between these two.
-We can proxy all the API calls to nodejs API.
+You can proxy all the API calls to nodejs API.
 Create-react-app provides some inbuilt functionality and to tell the development server to proxy any unknown requests to your API server in development, add a **proxy** field to your package.json of the React.

 ```json
 // client/package.json